GoogleCloudPlatform/datashare-toolkit/client/EXAMPLES.md

 **Note**: Currently, GCP VPC networking does not support multicast layer 2 across instances so you will need to run the examples in an isolated environment.

-The *Hello World* example will utilize three CDMC services to simlulate the multicast to unicast flow.
+The [**Hello World**](#hello-world) example will utilize two CDMC services to simlulate the multicast to unicast flow. *gcloud* will be utilized as the consumer to subscribe and pull the messages from the Pub/Sub topic.

-1) The *producer* will simulate sending multicast message(s) to a multicast receiver (publisher). \
+1) The *producer* will simulate sending multicast message(s) to a multicast receiver (publisher).\
-2) The *publisher* will receive the multicast message(s) and send to a Pub/Sub topic. \
+2) The *publisher* will receive the multicast message(s) and send to a Pub/Sub topic.\
 3) The *consumer* will consume the message(s) via Pub/Sub subsription via *gcloud*.

 ## Prerequites

+### Kubernetes (GKE)
 If using GKE, get the latest credentials for the cluster:

     gcloud container clusters get-credentials ${CLUSTER_NAME} --zone ${ZONE}

+[**Skaffold**](https://skaffold.dev/docs/install/) >= v1.6.0 is also required to deploy the application to GKE:

+    skaffold version

+### Docker
 If using Docker, verify Docker client running and server is > 19.03 version.

     docker version

-Also if using Docker, change the ownership of the GAE crednetials file so the Docker executable can read it.
+Change the ownership of the GAE crednetials file so the Docker executable can read it.

     chmod 0444 ${GOOGLE_APPLICATION_CREDENTIALS}

 ## Hello World
-We will start one k8s deployments for the Pub/Sub publisher and one k8s job for the multicast producer. *gcloud* will be utilized as the consumer to subscribe and pull the messages from the Pub/Sub topic.
+We will start one k8s deployments for the Pub/Sub publisher and one k8s job for the multicast producer.

 ### Pub/Sub Publisher
-The publisher requires ADC by mounting your GOOGLE_APPLICATION_CREDENTIALS k8s secret created above.

 Modify the CDMC Publisher service *ConfigMap* with your appropriate GCP variables: **PROJECT_ID**, **TOPIC_NAME**

+**Note**: The publisher requires ADC by mounting your GOOGLE_APPLICATION_CREDENTIALS k8s secret created above.

     vi kubernetes-manifests/cdmc-publisher-service/configmaps.yaml

+### Multicast Producer
+Modify the CDMC producer job *ConfigMap* with a unique **MESSAGE** variable:

+**Note**: The **ADDRESS** variable is set to the service name of the publisher service so the sample message gets routed properly bwtween GKE nodes. e.g. *cdmc-publisher-service:50000*.
+You can only broadcast a message to a multicast group n GKE if the producer is on the same node as the publisher. e.g. *239.0.0.1:50000*.

+    vi kubernetes-manifests/cdmc-producer-job/configmaps.yaml

+### Subscriber
+Open another terminal and tun the following command(s) to pull the messages from the Pub/Sub subscription:

+    while ((1)); do gcloud alpha pubsub subscriptions pull ${PULL_SUBSCRIPTION_NAME} --auto-ack; sleep 1; done

+### Run the Demo:
-Deploy the application:
+Deploy the application and tail the logs:

+    skaffold run -p hello-world -t dev --tail

+**Note**: You can also deploy via `kubectl` directly too.
+You will need to wait for the services to start before viewing the logs:

     kubectl apply -f kubernetes-manifests/cdmc-publisher-service

-Check the service(s) is ready:

     kubectl get po,svc,deploy

-Tail the logs and you should see `Listening and Publishing messages...`:

     kubectl logs -f -l app=cdmc-publisher-service

-### Multicast Producer
-Open another terminal, in the same directory, and run the following command(s).

-Modify the CDMC producer service *ConfigMap* with a unique **MESSAGE** variable:

-**Note**: The **ADDRESS** variable is set to the service name of the publisher service so the message gets routed properly bwtween GKE nodes. e.g. *cdmc-publisher-service:50000*.
-You can only broadcast a message to a multicast group n GKE if the producer is on the same node as the publisher. e.g. *239.0.0.1:50000*.

-    vi kubernetes-manifests/cdmc-producer-service/configmaps.yaml

-Deploy the application:
+Send a sample message:

-    kubectl apply -f kubernetes-manifests/cdmc-producer-service
+    kubectl apply -f kubernetes-manifests/cdmc-producer-job

-Check the service(s) is ready:

-    kubectl get po,svc,deploy

-Tail the logs and you should see `Completed`:

-    kubectl logs -f -l app=cdmc-producer-service

 Check the logs of the publisher above and you should see `Message published to topic...`